Diverticulitis Treatment in Rochester, NY

 Diverticulitis is the inflammation or infection of one or more diverticula in the digestive tract, which are small pouches that form commonly after the age of 40 and usually don’t cause problems.
 However, the inflammation or infection of one of these pouches can lead to many complications and symptoms.
-If you are experiencing symptoms of diverticulitis please call (585) 222-6566 to schedule a consultation with our colorectal providers.
+If you are experiencing symptoms of diverticulitis, contact Rochester, Colon & Rectal Surgeons, P.C. to discuss your diagnosis and treatment.
+To meet with one of our colorectal surgeons, please call (585) 222-6566 to schedule an appointment at one of our six colorectal surgery centers in Rochester, NY

 Diverticulitis has to be diagnosed by a physician.
 Usually, it is diagnosed through a colonoscopy or barium enema X-ray.
 Of course, there are some common symptoms that may indicate Diverticulitis such as: